-The target sample size for Phase I (around 10,000 households enrolled over one month) was determined based on a conservative assumption that all members of the same household have the same infection status, and therefore each household should only be counted as one unit in the sample size calculation.
+The target sample size for Phase I (around 10,000 households enrolled over one month, and around 21,000 individuals) was determined based on a conservative assumption that all members of the same household have the same infection status, and therefore each household should only be counted as one unit in the sample size calculation.
 If infection status varies within households, this will increase precision around our estimates.

 The precision (margin of error) that various sample sizes provide around various estimates of infection rates (and seroprevalence) is illustrated in Figure 4 below, together with the precision for smaller sample sizes, which should be achieved for specific regions and/or groups defined by other characteristics such as age.
 For a given prevalence p and sample size N, the expected margin of error corresponds to the expected width of the 95% confidence interval associated with the point estimate of p obtained using an exact binomial test.
-On balance, around 10,000 households in Phase I (around 21,000 individuals), and around 12,000 households (25,000 individuals) each subsequent month (3,000 per week) in Phase II, is considered to provide sufficient precision overall, particularly at lower prevalence rates which may be expected at earlier cross-sectional surveys, as well as the possibility of assessing evidence for variation within smaller but very important subgroups, including regions and Devolved Administrations (each targeting ~1000 households per month, ~2,100 individuals per month).
-Sampling may be increased in regions or occupations with any evidence of increasing prevalence, in order to provide greater certainty regarding the probability of increasing infection rates as opposed to sampling variation.
+On balance, around 10,000 households in Phase I (around 21,000 individuals), and around 12,000 households (25,000 individuals) each subsequent month (3,000 per week) in Phase II, is considered to provide sufficient precision across England overall, particularly at lower prevalence rates which may be expected at earlier cross-sectional surveys, as well as the possibility of assessing evidence for variation within smaller but very important subgroups, including regions and Devolved Administrations (each targeting ~1000 households per month, ~2,100 individuals per month).